tarekgabarin/recipeAppAlpha/README.txt

  YES

 #########################################################################################################################

 //////////// EDIT A RECIPE YOU MADE ///////////////////////////////////////////////////////////////////////////////////

 **INFO**

 Let's you edit your recipe you made.
-When using POSTMAN, You have to fill out all the fields required even if you don't intend to edit it.
-Luckily in the front end, all that will be taken care of so the user won't have to refill everything.

 **TYPE**

-POST
+PUT

 **TEMPLATE**